abrandeis/bash_function_which/README.md

-# better-bash_witch
+# which - a better-bash function
-Better Witch Bash Function Command
+Better which Bash Function Command